subh-bit24/subh_bit24/README.md

 <tr>
 <td width="65%">

-I am a **BCA (Data Science) student at Presidency University** with a strong interest in **Data Analytics, Business Intelligence, and Data Visualization**.

-Currently building expertise in **Python, SQL, Microsoft Excel, and Power BI**, with a focus on transforming raw data into meaningful insights and supporting data-driven decision making.
+Data Science undergraduate at Presidency University with a strong interest in Data Analytics, Business Intelligence, and Data Visualization.
+Skilled in Python, SQL, Excel, and Power BI, with a focus on transforming complex datasets into actionable business insights.
+Passionate about leveraging data-driven solutions to support decision-making and solve real-world problems.

-I enjoy working with data, exploring analytical techniques, creating dashboards, and developing practical solutions to real-world business problems.

-Continuously learning and expanding my knowledge in analytics, reporting, and business intelligence to build a strong foundation for a career in the data domain.

 </td>

 <td width="35%" align="center">